IcySunStudio/value_stream/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+Simple and easy to use set of basic streams with direct access to the latest emitted value.

+*Package in development: documentation, examples and more to come.*

 ## Features

-Basic & easy to use set of basic streams with easy access to the latest emitted value

-TODO: Finish description
+- No dependencies
+- Simple code

+TODO: Finish list what your package can do.
+Maybe include images, gifs, or videos.

 ## Getting started

 TODO: finish List prerequisites and provide or point to information on how to start using the package.

 ## Usage

 TODO: finish Include short and useful examples for package users.
 Add longer examples to `/example` folder.

 ```dart
 const like = 'sample';